 The Comprehensive Examination is designed to assess the student’s breadth and depth of knowledge within the major area and beyond.
 The content is not limited to course work taken at CU-Boulder.
 Passing the written and oral portions of this pivotal examination determines whether or not the student advances officially to doctoral candidacy, and therefore the faculty expects thorough preparation.
 A successful candidate must receive affirmative votes from a majority of the members of the examining committee.
 In case of failure, the examination may be attempted once more, after a period of time determined by the committee.

 Each committee member submits material to the Graduate Program Assistant.
-The major advisor then reviews the questions from the other committee members and constructs the five-day written examination.
+The major advisor then reviews the questions from the other committee members and constructs the four-day written examination.
 The questions may pertain to the student’s coursework or research interests, or they may address broader topics or areas of expertise that are expected in the student’s chosen discipline.
 Some committee members will provide general information about the nature of their question, but others may opt not to offer any details in advance of the examination.
 The student may choose the order in which to write responses for each day of the examination.
-Students write for five consecutive weekdays, and are typically scheduled to write Wed. through Fri., rest on the weekend, and then finish the exam on the following Mon. and Tues.
+Students write for four consecutive weekdays, and are scheduled to write from 8:00 a.m. – 4:00 p.m., Thurs. through Fri., rest on the weekend, and then finish the exam on the following Mon. and Tues.
+Three days of the exam will be from the students “area” committee members, with the fourth day being split between the “outside area” member and the “PhD” member.

 The oral portion of the Comprehensive lasts approximately two hours and should follow the written examination by a period of not less than two weeks nor more than thirty days.
 Be-cause all five committee members must be present, the oral examination should be scheduled well in advance, before the end of classes for the semester.
 It is the student’s responsibility to determine a mutually acceptable date and time with the committee members, and to reserve a room for the exam through the Comprehensive Exam Scheduling website.
 Comprehensive examinations shall not be scheduled during the summer (from May through August).